 Unlike Nissan's Leaf, which has its batteries under the floor of the car giving passengers a flat floor, there's a high and wide center tunnel running between Volt's left- and right-side seats, front and rear, which is part of the battery system (which weighs about 400 pounds; Farah wouldn't give me a total Volt weight figure, but around 3,700 pounds wouldn't be far off).

-2009-11-30-_mg_0750.jpg Instrument panel (computer screen, left) and center stack with nav, rear view and audio and HVAC monitoring and controls and shift lever
+Instrument panel (computer screen, left) and center stack with nav, rear view and audio and HVAC monitoring and controls and shift lever

 There's a computer screen instrument panel in front of the driver, a sophisticated unit which appears to be simple and easy to understand.
 The center stack contains another screen for the nav system (optional, as heated seats will be, too), rear camera and audio and HVAC status, plus controls for sound and interior air temperature.